Maksimka101/combine/README.md

 ### Closure variables

-Isolate `entryPoint` function for `spawn` method or `task` function for `execute` methods may be a top level.\
+Isolate `entryPoint` function for `spawn` method or `task` function for `execute` methods may be a first-level, as well as a static or top-level.\
 Also it may use closure variables but with some restrictions:
- - closure variable will be copped (as every variable passed to isolate) so it won't be synchronized across Isolates.
+ - closure variable will be copied (as every variable passed to isolate) so it won't be synchronized across Isolates.
- - if you will use at least one variable from closure all closure variables will be copied to the Isolate due to this [issue](https://github.com/dart-lang/sdk/issues/36983).
+ - if you use at least one variable from closure all closure variables will be copied to the Isolate due to this [issue](https://github.com/dart-lang/sdk/issues/36983).
-   It can lead to the high memory consumption or event exception because some variables may contains native resources.
+   It can lead to high memory consumption or event exception because some variables may contains native resources.

-Due to the above points I highly recommend you not to use closure variables while issue is not fixed.
+Due to above points I highly recommend you to avoid using closure variables, until this issue is fixed.

 # Additional information